Dessie: Medieval history

 Prior to Dessie's foundation, the major settlement in this area was Wasal, mentioned in an early 16th-century Italian itinerary.
-Wasel is mentioned as a place that dismembered pieces of the Adal Sultanate's Badlay ibn Sa'ad ad-Din were sent after his defeat in battle.

 19th century

-Dessie was founded by Imam Mohammed Ali, later renamed his name as King Michael during the reign of Emperor Yohannes IV who was camping in the highlands to the west of the Chefa Valley in 1882 on an expedition to forcefully convert the Muslims who lived in the region to Christianity.
-Yohannis who is a Tigray decent was also killed above 30,000 Muslims in Dessie suburb called “Boru Meda”.
+Dessie was founded by Emperor Yohannes IV who was camping in the highlands to the west of the Chefa Valley in 1882 on an expedition to forcefully convert the Muslims who lived in the region to Christianity.
 As he was looking for a place to centralize his power in Wollo, he stayed overnight in a pre-existing town that is now contained within Dessie.
 While there, he spotted a comet.
 He was so impressed by the sight of it that he interpreted it to be a sign from heaven to found his capital city there.
 A similar story to Zara Yaqob's founding of his capital, Debre Birhan.
 Thus, he named it Dessie (Amharic: "My Joy"), as a reference to the elation that the comet had made him feel.

+Though founded and named by Yohannes, Dessie was beyond his dominions, for already in 1878 he recognized Wollo as being under the jurisdiction of Menelik II.
+Menelik's writ in the province, however, was weak and in 1888 handed its governorship to Ras Mikael.
+In 1892, Ras Mikael married the daughter of Menelik in the town, thus further integrating Wollo and Shewa.
+The strategic importance of Dessie became apparent during the First Italo-Ethiopian War, when the Emperor and his forces passed through the town on their way to and from Tigray.